MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

 ## Releases

+### 2018-03-19
+- Updated aws_register_signer.py to account for new datetime fields from AWS

 ### 2017-12-19
 - Updated CA scripts to use fixed set of extensions for CSR and certificate
 - Set fixed version of pyasn1_modules as new version broke cert2certdef.py